amitvpatel06/CrowdLearn/README.md

 var master = new Master(io, graphRep, hyperparams, data);
 var worker = new Worker(graphRep, hyperparams);
 ```
 All you need to get started are the contents of the Server/Javascript and the Client folders(the tensorflow version is still under construction).
 I use a chrome extension to inject my workers into webpages, but any delivery method that embeds the dependencies of the worker(the libarary utils, recurrentjs, and SocketIO) in a page works!
 Similarly, any server implementation that uses master.js and has utils.js, recurrentjs, and SocketIO available is workable.
+For complete examples, see server.js and Clients for an implementation using express for the server and a chrome extension on the client side.